architect/arc.codes/src/shared/en/aws/guides-static-assets.md

 ## Deploying `.static`

-Running `npm run deploy` copies `.static` to the staging bucket.
+Running `npx deploy` copies `.static` to the staging bucket.
 (If you want to version these assets in S3, you can [enable that feature](https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html) in the AWS Console.)

 Alternately you could consider these build artifacts (which they are) and treat your version control system as the place to manage versions (which it is). 😶

-Running `ARC_DEPLOY=production npm run deploy` copies `.static` to the production bucket.
+Running `ARC_DEPLOY=production npx deploy` copies `.static` to the production bucket.

-> 🏌️‍♀️Protip: `npm run deploy static` will deploy the static assets _only_
+> 🏌️‍♀️Protip: `npx deploy static` will deploy the static assets _only_

 ## Linking